 Blades Not Engaging

 This is a common issue in most Husqvarna riding mower models, including the Z242F.
 Blades not engaging could signify damage, but the extent of the effect varies.
-Before you set out to replace it, our engineers suggest checking the condition of the blades.
+Before you set out to replace it, I suggest checking the condition of the blades.

 If the blade is worn out, your best bet is to change it.
 Always refer to the manual for a guide on replacements if you are confident about replacing the blade yourself.